thepirat000/Audit.NET/README.md

 You can use one of the [data providers included](#data-providers-included) or inject your own mechanism by creating a class that inherits from `AuditDataProvider` and overrides its methods:

-- `InsertEvent`: should store the event and return a unique ID for it.
+- `InsertEvent`: should store the event and return a unique ID.
 - `ReplaceEvent`: should update an event given its ID.
-This method is only called for [Creation Policies](#event-creation-policy) **Manual** or **InsertOnStartReplaceOnEnd**.
+This method is only used for [Creation Policies](#event-creation-policy) **Manual** or **InsertOnStartReplaceOnEnd**.

 If your data provider will support asynchronous operations, you must also implement the following methods:

 - `InsertEventAsync`: Asynchronous implementation of the InsertEvent method.
 - `ReplaceEventAsync`: Asynchronous implementation of the ReplaceEvent method.

-Also, if your data provider will support event retrieval, you should implement the methods:
+Also, if your data provider will support event retrieval, you should implement the following methods:

 - `GetEvent`: Retrieves an event by id.
 - `GetEventAsync`: Asynchronous implementation of the GetEvent method.